I use emacs-dashboard to show an overview of my work when I start Emacs. It looks a little like this:

 The weekly agenda gives me a quick glance of what's scheduled for the week ahead, as well as any upcoming deadlines, but I wanted to tweak it slightly to remove some non-useful information.

-keyword to mark tasks that are waiting on someone else and
+I use the WAITING keyword to mark tasks that are waiting on someone else and

 don't require my attention.
 I have a separate agenda command to show me all

-tasks and there's no need for these to show on my dashboard.
+WAITING tasks and there's no need for these to show on my dashboard.

 The dashboard package provides a couple of different ways to customize the

 agenda view.
-One of those is dashboard-match-agenda-entry
+One of those is dashboard-match-agenda-entry, which uses

-'s tag and property matching to filter tasks.
+org-mode's tag and property matching to filter tasks.

 Limiting the dashboard agenda looks like this:

-'s matching system; I've used it to create
+There is a lot more to org-mode's matching system; I've used it to create

 custom views for displaying my monthly goals, but it can be used to match tags,

-categories, and even properties like Effort
+categories, and even properties like Effort.